ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 * MUST support the protected header as an octet string
 * MUST support one or more payloads, each as an octet string
-* MAY support the output of the `request_signature` operation from the requesting party
+* MAY support the output of the `request_signature` operation from the requesting party (for blinded payloads)
-* MAY support signing hidden payloads with no octet string
+* MUST include integrity protection for the header and all payloads
-* MUST include integrity protection for the header and all payloads, specify all digest and hash2curve methods
+* MUST specify all digest and hash2curve methods used

 ## Verify Signature